tmaxmax/go-sse/README.md

 }
 defer res.Body.Close() // don't forget!!

-events, errf := sse.Read(res, nil)
-for ev := range events {
+for ev, err := range sse.Read(res, nil) {
+    if err != nil {
+        // handle read error
+        break // can end the loop as Read stops on first error anyway }
     // Do something with the events, parse the JSON or whatever.
-    // Only valid events will be here, if there's an error iteration stops.
-}
-if err := errf(); err != nil {
-    // Handle any reading errors.
-This function must be called
-    // after iterating over the events!
 }
 ```